Contact Us Today 01642 716680

 • Non-Repudiation: Digital signatures provide proof of the sender’s identity and the integrity of the message.

-• Key Distribution: Solves the key distribution problem by allowing anyone to encrypt with the public key, secure in the knowledge that only the holder of the private key can decrypt.
+• Key Distribution: This solution solves the key distribution problem by allowing anyone to encrypt with the public key, secure in the knowledge that only the holder of the private key can decrypt.

-• Computational Security: Based on hard mathematical problems, making it computationally unfeasible to derive the private key from the public key.
+• Computational Security: Based on complex mathematical problems, it is computationally unfeasible to derive the private key from the public key.

 Examples: